aiplanethub/supervised-learning-classification/naive-bayes/534-Naive Bayes Classifier.md

 **Note:**

-In the next video, the instructor used the spam detection example that involves some operations around text (NLP).
+In the following video, the instructor used the spam detection example that involves some operations around text (NLP).

-You don’t need to worry about those parts and instead just focus on the parts revolving around Naive Bayes.
+You don’t need to worry about those parts and instead focus on the parts revolving around Naive Bayes.